 Skills development will form a central component of the module, including specific sessions on how to write a briefing paper, complimenting skills workshops featured on other Level Four modules provided by PIR.

 One activity week will also form part of the syllabus, allowing additional skills development and subject-specific study.

-- Assess and take an informed overview of selected contemporary international developments, including critical analysis of international events, their causes, and the implications.
+3. Assess and take an informed overview of selected contemporary international developments and issues, including critical analysis of international events, their causes, and the implications.

 One formative piece of work is required for this module.
 This will be a group presentation on a contemporary issue, which will be peer-reviewed in class, and will be completed by all students.
 This will enable students to reflect on their understanding of the subject matter to date in order to put in place learning strategies for the remainder of the module.
 It will also encourage the development of a variety of employability skills including: research involving information retrieval from a variety of resources; analysing and advocating solutions to problems; developing a reasoned argument; exercising critical judgement; and collaborating with others towards a common goal.